UI Development Guidelines

 // Example: src/app/(public)/login/page.tsx

-// Accessible at: /login (no auth required)Naming Conventions
+// Accessible at: /login (no auth required)Key Conventions

 Files and Directories